oilandrust/portfolio-psy/portfolio/en/Interests/Psychoanalytic Approaches.md

 I am also particularly interested in the modern contributions made by Allan Schore (Schore 2019), an American Psychoanalyst who explains the relational affective unconscious as a way of being with the other that is **implicit**, **non-verbal**, and therefore unconscious, and whose neural substrates can be observed activating in relationship.

-Another fundamental contribution from Freud's work is the notion of **transference**, where these implicit and unconscious models play out in the dyadic patient-therapist relationship, offering the possibility of a corrective experience leading to a new way of being with the other and the emergence of the ego or *Self*.
+Another fundamental contribution from Freud's work is the notion of **transference** (Freud 1912), where these implicit and unconscious models play out in the dyadic patient-therapist relationship, offering the possibility of a corrective experience leading to a new way of being with the other and the emergence of the ego or *Self*.

 Finally, Freud brought his descriptions of **psychic organizations**, neurotic, narcissistic, psychotic, etc. (Bergeret 2021) which are in my view essential when working with a patient in psychotherapy.
 How much does the person in front of us have access to a solid self?